 Make your own homemade pumpkin spice, so that you you will always have this popular spice on hand for pies during the autumn season.
 This recipe also allows you to control the proportions of the spices included, so you can customize the blend to your taste!

 - cinnamon – a little bit sweet and warm, cinnamon is the perfect base for any pumpkin pie spice.

 - nutmeg – gives your spice blend a bit of nuttiness.

 - ginger – adds some bite and body to your spices.

 - cloves – provide a nice blend of sweet and slightly bitter.

 - allspice – contributes a slightly peppery flavor.

-How to Make Your Own Pumpkin Pie Spice
+How to Make Your Own Homemade Spice Mix

 Pumpkin pie spice has a nice kick of spice that adds valuable flavor to your pumpkin pie.
 Pumpkin pie spice is a combination of the warm spices you think of during autumn.
 This is a blend of spices you generally use during the autumn and holiday baking season.

 This pumpkin pie spice recipe consists of allspice, nutmeg, cinnamon, and cloves to name a few of the warm spices you’d use to make your own pumpkin pie spice.